Esoteriikos/CoWin-ASAP/README.md

 Before 10am : Today's date
 After 10am : Tomorrow's date

- district_id = find your district id from home page date = dd-mm-yyyy fee = free or paid dose = 1 or 2
+ 1. district_id = find your district id from home page
+ 2. date = dd-mm-yyyy
+ 3. fee = free or paid
+ 4. dose = 1 or 2
- age = 18 or 45
+ 5. age = 18 or 45
- vaccine = covishield or covaxin or sputnik+v notification = 0 or 1
+ 6. vaccine = covishield or covaxin or sputnik+v
+ 7. notification = 0 or 1   if 1 then click enable at top

 Example :
 🔸Mumbai 18+  dose 1